CarlosRivera1212/DataCraftR/README.md

 ```

 Each tool opens a Shiny gadget with an interactive D3.js visualization.
-The generated data can be exported to your global environment by clicking **“Data to environment”**.
+The generated data can be exported to temporal RDS file by clicking **“Save Data”**.

 ---